flux-framework/rfc/spec_3.rst

    flags           = OCTET
    flag-topic      = %x01          ; message has topic string frame
    flag-payload    = %x02          ; message has payload frame
-   flag-route      = %x08          ; message has route delimiter frame
+   flag-noresponse = %x04          ; request message should receive no response flag-route      = %x08          ; message has route delimiter frame
    flag-upstream   = %x10          ; request should be routed upstream
                                    ;   of nodeid sender